 Why did Netflix Raise its Prices?

 This was bound to happen sooner or later.
-How else will Netflix fund its constantly growing production of original content?
-This is a predictable move on Netflix’s behalf, especially when the company is heavily investing in new programmes and shows.
+Had Netflix not done so, how will it fund its growing production of original content?
+This is a predictable move on Netflix’s behalf, especially when the company is heavily investing in new programs and shows.

 Other companies like Disney, AT&T/Warner Media and NBC Universal plan on launching services of their own.
 This means they won’t need to license their content to Netflix.
 That also explains the hike in Netflix’s pricing.
 There are growing concerns about what would happen to Netflix’s subscriber count if competitors were to pull their licensed content from the service to make it exclusive to their own.
 It’s safe to say that many consumers have reacted negatively to the news as this price hike might drive subscriber aways.